barrerajoaquiel011/Prerequisites-and-Installation/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial demostrates the prerequisites, installation and basic configuration of the open-source help desk ticketing system osTicket.
+The installation was performed in a cloud based Windows enviroment using Microsof Azure.<br />

 <h2>Environments and Technologies Used</h2>